taeastmo/16BMB_manual/docs/source/operations/item_011_aEDXD.rst

 Then, in :ref:`hpMCA`:

    #.
 Make sure file number is set to auto-increment
    #.
-Open File -> Preferences
+Open \ :menuselection:`File --> Preferences`
    #.
 In preferences, please check 'yes' for 'autosave when acquisition stopped'.
       (hpMCA will save file for each angle data with the name suffix of '_001', '_002'...).

 Then, to start multiangle measurement,

-   - On Multiangle control window, click Run
+   - On Multiangle control window, click :guilabel:`Run`

 .. important:: After finishing the Multiangle collection, please do not forget to check 'no' for 'autosave when acquisition stopped'.

-If you want to stop the Multiangle measurement, click Stop.
+If you want to stop the Multiangle measurement, click :guilabel:`Stop`.